Yixin-Shen-1218/Yixin-Shen-1218.github.io/_pages/about.md

 ~My current research focuses on digital twins for manufacturing, especially on chemical fiber industry~

-And, I am looking for supply chain or trade collaborators for Cross-Border E-Commerce for Fabrics, and of course any academic/industry collaborations under the industry 4.0 theme.
+And I am looking for supply chain or trade collaborators for Cross-Border E-Commerce for Fabrics, and of course any academic/industry collaborations under the Industry 4.0 theme.

 # 🔥 News
 - *2022.06*: &nbsp;🎉🎉 Graduated from the University of Nottingham Ningbo China